vdwh-logo

 The intent of the training is to cover the architecture and concepts for a flexible data solution, with a focus to ‘deep dive’ into the patterns and practical implementation techniques as quickly as possible.

-The training provides tools and configurations which you can use to start automating your own development – or understand the approaches used in commercial ‘off-the-shelf’ software so that these can be fully utilised.
+The training provides tools and configurations which you can use to start automating your own development – or understand the approaches used in commercial ‘off-the-shelf’ software so that these can be fully utilized.

 Training content and schedule